• Skip to primary navigation

 If you cannot find semolina, use polenta tubes.

-semolina and semolina flour next to each others
+semolina vs semolina flour

 • Milk